 Relations between nations

 International relations are often complex.
-Each nation-state links with the others through diplomacy, having a consul or ambassador in foreign territories who represents its government .
+Each nation-state is linked to the others through diplomacy, having a consul or ambassador in foreign territories who represents its government .

-However, diplomacy and embassies are sometimes not enough to prevent conflict.
-When confrontations escalate, war can break out.
+However, sometimes diplomacy and embassies are not enough to avoid conflicts.
+When confrontations escalate, a war can break out.